yannvr/fast-tracks/README.md

 mytracks
 myfavourites

-Only streaming content directives for now but really.
-Get invovled in any way
+Only streaming content directives for now because really, it's about finding a track fast without scrolling